The tangent space to the space of 0-cycles: K ahler differentials and spaces of -cycles

 is \'etale with regard to $A$, then we look at the morphism

 that is the map

 Now again, since $P$ factors through $A$, the latter map is bijective.

-In other words, the functor $u_P$ satisfies the items (1) and (2) of Definition 7.31.2 in \cite{StacksProject}.
+In other words, the functor $u_P$ satisfies the items (1) and (2) of Tag 00Y5 in \cite{StacksProject}.
 The last item (3) of the same definition is satisfied when, for example, the category of neighbourhoods of the point $P$ is cofiltered.
 Let us discuss item (3) in some more detail.

 An \'etale neighbourhood of $P$, in the sense of the site $\bcX _{\Nis \mhyphen \et \mhyphen \type }$, is a pair

 where $X$ is of type $\type $ over $S$, $X\to \bcX $ is a morphism over $S$, \'etale with regard to the atlas $A$ on $\bcX $, and $T$ is a point of the scheme $X_P$, represented by, say, the morphism